jshlng/TDI-Capstone/README.md

 # Machine Learning and Interactive Website

-Machine Learning Model
+### Machine Learning Model

 The price prediction tool is build upon three linear regression models, one for each city.
-The features used in the Boston model and the San Francisco model are below:
+For Boston and San Francisco, there are approximately 5000 listings, while in New York City there are ~45000.
+To build a linear regression model from this amount of data, I compared two different linear regression models.
+The first was build using only a basic set of 8 features, while the second was built including a feature set of 21 of the most common amenities for airbnbs (in addition to the base set of 8 basic features).

+The 8 basic features are as follows:
+* 4 numerical features: 'accommodates', 'bathrooms', 'bedrooms', 'beds'
-'zipcode', 'property_type', 'room_type', 'accommodates', 'bathrooms', 'bedrooms', 'beds', 'bed_type'
+* 4 categorical features: 'zipcode', 'property_type', 'room_type', 'bed_type'

-In addition to these 8 features, the 12 most common amenities are included in the features for the New York City model, for a total of 20 features.
+The 21 common amenities are:
+*'Self check-in', 'Microwave', 'Stove', 'Dishes and silverware', 'Coffee maker', 'Oven', 'Cable TV', 'Cooking basics', 'Family/kid friendly', 'Dishwasher', 'Free street parking', 'Elevator', 'Luggage dropoff allowed', 'Private entrance', 'Free parking on premises', 'No stairs or steps to enter', 'Private living room','Pets allowed', 'Gym', 'Patio or balcony', '24-hour check-in'

 Comparison between linear, ridge, and lasso linear regression model metrics.